ridhwan2/imgui-external-csgo/README.md

 Also keep in mind im not all that experienced with game hacking as you might think, if you think something looks wrong, feel free to make a pull request (even after the cheat is no longer maintained)

-⚠️
-I'm not responsible for what you decide to do with this software, this is is not made with the intent to the "undected"
+⚠️ This is not made with the intent of being "undected"!

 ## Credits
 - [imgui](https://github.com/ocornut/imgui)